Daisy Buchanan: Stage

 Florence Eldridge (first) originated the role of Daisy Buchanan on the Broadway stage in 1926.
 Lois Wilson (second) became the first screen actress to portray Daisy in the lost 1926 film.
 Jeanne Crain (third) and Betty Field (fourth) portrayed Daisy in later adaptations.

 Florence Eldridge, a 24-year-old actress, became the first person to portray Daisy Buchanan in any medium, starring in the 1926 Broadway adaptation of Fitzgerald's novel at the Ambassador Theatre in New York City.
 Directed by George Cukor, the production ran for 112 performances, delighting audiences and garnering rave reviews.
 Vacationing in Europe at the time, Fitzgerald missed the Broadway play, but his agent Harold Ober sent telegrams quoting the positive reviews.
 A year later, Elderidge married actor Fredric March in 1927.

 In Eldridge's footsteps, many other actresses portrayed Daisy Buchanan on the stage.
 In 1958, Robyn Cotner portrayed Daisy in the first musical adaptation of Fitzgerald's novel.
 In 1999, Dawn Upshaw portrayed the character in John Harbison's operatic adaptation of the work performed at the New York Metropolitan Opera, and Heidi Armbruster portrayed Daisy in Simon Levy's 2006 stage adaptation in a performance described by critic Quinton Skinner as "full of loony momentary enthusiasms and a dangerous sensuality, though by the second act, Armbruster's perf [sic] veers toward hollow mannerisms."

 Monte McGrath portrayed Daisy in a 2012 version of the same play by Simon Levy, and her performance received acclaim.
 Madeleine Herd played Daisy in a 2015 adaptation by Independent Theater Productions.
-In the fall of 2023, Eva Noblezada played Daisy in The Great Gatsby: A New Musical, which transferred to Broadway in March 2024; Sarah Hyland later replaced Noblezada as Daisy.
+In the fall of 2023, Eva Noblezada played Daisy in The Great Gatsby: A New Musical, which transferred to Broadway in March 2024; Sarah Hyland and Aisha Jackson both later replaced Noblezada as Daisy.
+Then in 2026, Eva Noblezada returned to the role of Daisy.
 Charlotte MacInnes played the role of Daisy in Florence Welch's musical Gatsby: An American Myth which premiered at the American Repertory Theatre in the summer of 2024.